avaneev/prvhash/README.md

 scanline is 1 pixel longer than the `PH_HASH_COUNT` value, meaning this implicit "boundary condition" is not synchronized with the moment the `HashPos` resets to 0.
 This fact tells that the "boundary condition" logic "happens" beyond the common math.
+One has to ask themselves - how it is possible to "embed" at least Rule 153 with boundary handling (but much more than that) into a function as simple (and linear in F_2) as PRVHASH-1?

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG: